miekg/dreck/README.md

 [![Build Status](https://travis-ci.org/miekg/dreck.svg?branch=master)](https://travis-ci.org/miekg/dreck)

-Dreck can help you with managing Pull Requests and Issues on your GitHub project.
+Dreck can help you with managing pull requests and issues in your GitHub project.
 Dreck currently
 can:

-* Assign reviewers to a pull request based on OWNERS file.
+* Assign reviewers to a pull request based on OWNERS files.
 * Automatically delete the branch when a pull request is merged.
 * Automatically merge a pull request when the status is green.
 * Label/close/lock etc. issues